DataBassGit/AgentForge/README.md

 4. Modify the default.json file in the Personas directory with your objective and tasks.
 You can also adjust parameters and update the agent prompts here.

 ## Usage
-1. Run the main.py script to start BabyBoogaAGI:
+1. Run the main.py script to start BigBoogaAGI:

 ```
 python main.py